mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/5.Ideas and Brainstorming/Post-Session Activities.md

 By engaging in these post-session activities, the value of the brainstorming session is maximized, ensuring that the creative efforts of the team are effectively utilized towards achieving the project goals.

 ---
-Here’s how the post-session activities can be applied in the context of the Simple Calculator Project's brainstorming session on enhancing user experience:
+# Applied to Simple Calculator Project

 ---

-### Post-Session Activities for **User Experience Enhancements** on the Simple Calculator Project
+# Post-Session Activities for **User Experience Enhancements** on the Simple Calculator Project

 #### 1. Idea Evaluation and Selection
 - **Establish Evaluation Criteria**: